matthewkmayer/refeed-rampage/README.md

 7. How to deploy?
 ECS Fargate is serverless ;)
 8. Backing data stores?
 DynamoDB?
 9. TLS via a load balancer or Let's Encrypt?

+(other rando notes that should probably be github issues:
+* Use microserver docker container instead of building it
+* Can we skip install `cargo make`?
+* Cache the build results between runs if they haven't changed?
+)